-- Explain and apply the theories underlying current thinking in accounting, finance, and management and how these are synthetically related. - Critically assess how these theories can be applied in practical contexts and establish a sound foundation knowledge upon which to build your career across wide areas of business.
+- Explain and apply the theories underlying current thinking in accounting and finance and how these are synthetically related. - Critically assess how these theories can be applied in practical contexts. - Evaluate the importance and understand the implications of globalisation on accounting and financial analysis issues.